 - Most communicable diseases are caused by microorganisms

 - The universe is very ancient, and its structure and contents have changed

 Very few of the important results of science had recognizable

 precedents in earlier modes of thought (prior to 1500 AD).

 The main exceptions are Greek physics and astronomy, e.g. the

 models of the solar system by Ptolemy, ca. 130 AD, or the atomic

 theory of Democritus, ca. 420 BC.
 The Greeks made great progress.

-However, they disdained empirical testing of scientific ideas, which
+empirical testing of scientific ideas, which circumscribed their

-forgotten or actively suppressed in the Western world for nearly a
+suppressed in the Western world for nearly a thousand years starting